Unified.to

 Do not flatten applications into candidate records.
 Applications are separate lifecycle instances.

-Step 4: Model Relationships Explicitly
+Step 4: Model relationships explicitly

 After ingestion, your internal model should reflect: